 Alexander Kravets has established himself as one of the most versatile operatic performers of his generation, specialising in the “Spieltenor” repertoire throughout the world.

-This season, Alexander will make his debut at the Royal Opera House, Covent Garden in his signature role as The Policeman The Nose in a new production by Barrie Kosky; as Grishka Kuterma The Legend of the Invisble City of Kitezh for Opera Bergen and he will also appear in new productions of The Golden Cockerel for Théâtre Royal de la Monnaie and the Teatro Real, Madrid.
+In the 2016/17 season Alexander made his debut at the Royal Opera House, Covent Garden in his signature role; appeared as Grishka Kuterma The Legend of the Invisble City of Kitezh for Opera Bergen and he will also appear in new productions of The Golden Cockerel for Théâtre Royal de la Monnaie and the Teatro Real, Madrid.

 Alexander has been acclaimed in the title role of The Nose by Shostakovich at the Aix en Provence Festival and Opéra de Lyon; he has also appeared as The Policeman The Nose at Staatsoper Berlin; Opéra de Lausanne; Dutch National Opera and at the Metropolitan Opera, New York with Maestro Valery Gergeiv.
 Alexander has also enjoyed great critical acclaim as the “Drunken Man” Lady Macbeth of Mtsensk at La Scala, Milan; Teatro Real, Madrid; Teatro di San Carlo, Napoli; Dutch National Opera; Opéra de Monte Carlo; Grand Théâtre de Genève and Opéra National de Paris.